Configuring webMethods.io MFT Settings

 To disable the automatic email alerts when you create a new user or update a user password

-1. On the navigation pane, go to Settings > General Settings.
+1. Go to Settings > General Settings.

 2. In User email settings, clear the Activate email alerts for user creation/update checkbox.